freer4/elevuetor/elevuetor-dotnet/README.md

 ## Not implemented features

 ### Open socket data pushing
-At some point we'll have open socket data alerts sent to your local Crust databases, allowing live updates on a per-entity basis.
+At some point we'll have open socket data alerts sent to your local elevuetor-js databases, allowing live updates on a per-entity basis.